dmbarbour/wikilon/docs/ABC_Minimalist.md

 * mark values or computations as erroneous
 * add debugging breakpoints or logpoints
 * provide hints for rendering of results
+* lightweight symbol structured data

-I currently use tokens for annotations, gates, seals, and links.
+I use tokens for annotations, gates, sealing, linking, and structured data.

 Annotations are identified by a `&` prefix, and have miscellaneous use but always have *identity* semantics.
 For example, `{&par}` marks a block for parallel evaluation, `{&nat}` might assert we have a natural number, and `{&jit}` might tell our runtime to compile some code.

 Gates are identified by prefix `@`, e.g. `{@bp123}`.
 Gates provide a simple basis for active debugging.
-At the runtime level, gates may be configured by name to serve as breakpoints, logpoints, or to let data pass.
+At the runtime level, gates may be configured by name to serve as breakpoints, logpoints, tracepoints, or to simply let data pass.
 They can easily be leveraged to animate program evaluation.

 Sealing uses paired tokens, e.g. `{:foo}` and `{.foo}`.
-The semantics is simply that `{.s}{:s}` and `{:s}{.s}` must be *identity behaviors*.
+The semantics is simply that `{.s}{:s}` and `{:s}{.s}` are *identity behaviors*.
 With program rewriting, we can simply delete those sequences, but it's also feasible to use wrapper/unwrapper techniques on whole streams of values.
 One must use `[{:s}]` and `[{.s}]` to scope sealers to specific parts of a computation.

 Linking replaces a token by a ABC program.
 For example, in [Awelon Object](AboutAO.md) our token `{%foo}` is replaced by definition of `foo` in the bound dictionary.
 Value stowage also produces links.
 Links must form a directed acyclic graph, and every linked program must at least be syntactically complete (e.g. `[]` blocks balanced, literals terminated).

+Structured data is described below.

+### Structured Data: Records and Variants

+ABC leverages tokens to support records and variants.
+Nothing in this section increases the expressiveness of ABC.
+By design, it is entirely possible to implement these records and variants in terms of `[abcd]` strings.
+However, eschewing the definition and making their use more explicit simplifies:

+* data entry and extraction, language interop
+* plain text legibility and flexible rendering
+* structural type safety, static or dynamic
+* performance, be it interpreted or compiled

+Usage:

+        {#}[A]{/foo}[B]{/bar} {*foo}  ==  {#}[B]{/bar}  [A]
+        [B][A]{#c}{?c} == {#c} A
+        [B][A]{#d}{?c} == {#c} B

+Tokens:

+        {#}             empty anonymous record
+        {/field}        write the record field
+        {*field}        read field from record
+        {#class}        empty variant record
+        {?class}        match variant record

+Record operations are linear.
+It is invalid to read a field that has not been written, and invalid to write a field twice, but reading removes the field from the record thus update may be expressed as a read-write action.
+Use of these field operations on anything other than a record (anonymous or variant) is an error.
+Variant records are subject to lightweight pattern matching.
+Matching against anything that is not specifically a variant record is an error.

+Records may be copied or dropped (ops `c` and `d`) if and only if those operations are permitted for every individual member.
+Records are not usable as functions, i.e. use of `a` or `b` with a record as the top stack argument is an error.

+*Note:* ABC offers no features to reflectively enumerate fields or test existence of a field in ABC's primitive records.
+The client is expected to know the types being received, or at least the options for variants.
+Restricting how much can be observed about a record simplifies static typing, e.g. with row and variant polymorphism.

 ## Ideas and Idioms